hunteryavitz/fast-inverse-square-root/README.md

 # Fast Inverse Square Root Algorithm

+A simple Compose for Desktop app.

 ## Description

 This is a simple application that demonstrates the fast inverse square root algorithm.
 The algorithm is used to calculate the inverse square root of a floating point number.
 The algorithm is used in computer graphics to calculate the normal vector of a surface.
 The algorithm is used in the Quake III Arena game.

 ## Install

-Clone the repository and using IntelliJ IDEA open the project.
-The project uses Java 17.
+Clone the repository and use IntelliJ IDEA to open and run the project.
+The project uses Kotlin with Compose for Desktop.

 ## Run